Speeding up Krylov subspace methods for computing f(A)b via randomization: Convergence analysis

 where $\|\cdot\|_F$ denotes the Frobenius norm. \end{lemma} \begin{proof} Corollary 4.2 in~\cite{Beckermann2021} states that for any square matrices $C$ and $D$ of the same size, $\|f(C) - f(D)\|_F \le (1+\sqrt{2})^2 \|f'\|_{\mathbb{D}} \|C-D\|_F$ for a convex open set $\mathbb D$ that contains $W(C)\cup W(D)$.
 The lemma follows by applying this result to the matrices $V_m^{\dagger} A V_m$ and $H_m + h_{m+1,m}\tilde y r_m^T$.
 The difference of these two matrices has norm $\|h_{m+1,m}(y-\tilde y)e_m^T\|_F = \| h_{m+1,m} (y - \tilde y)\|_2$. \end{proof}

-As the norm of $V_m$ can be expected to remain modest in our algorithms, Lemma~\ref{lemma:derivative} implies that the error when solving the least-squares problem will not get amplified significantly, provided that the derivative $f^\prime$ behaves nicely.
+As the norm of $V_m$ can be expected to remain modest in our algorithms, Lemma \ref{lemma:derivative} implies that the error when solving the least-squares problem will not get amplified significantly, provided that the derivative $f^\prime$ behaves nicely and that the numerical ranges of the matrices $V_m^{\dagger} A V_m$ and $H_m + h_{m+1,m} \tilde y e_m^T$ do not become too large.